ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   language model
   language models
-    A language model is a model which can calculate the probability of a given text is comming from human language.
+    A language model is a model which is capable of calculating the probability of a given text is comming from human language.

     For example, the text "how are you?" is used in daily conversation and thus language model should output high probability (or equivalently low :term:`perplexity`).